 Registering a child is simple.
 Before a child reaches Nursery age it is a matter of completing an informal request form, giving your child’s name, address, telephone number and date of birth.
 Your child will then be put on our waiting list.
 If a place is available, children are invited to attend our Nursery after their third birthday.
 Nursery children receive places primarily on an age order basis, and we follow Leeds City Council Admissions guidance.
 Parents may request a preference, 30 hour, but flexible, morning or afternoon places will not be guaranteed.

 Children attend full-time in the September after their fourth birthday.
 The school does not allocate these places.
 Leeds City Council asks families to complete preference forms during the year before their child is due to start school.
-Once this form is returned, parents are responsible for informing Leeds City Council about any changes to circumstances that may affect the place at the preferred school. .
+Once this form is returned, parents are responsible for informing Leeds City Council about any changes to circumstances that may affect the place at the preferred school.
+The local authority will manage any over-subscribed situations, advising the school of their decisions.

 New parents considering transferring their child after they have started at another school should first discuss this with their current school.
-If a transfer is required, they should contact us by telephone to tlka to the Head Teacher.
+If a transfer is required, they should contact us by telephone to talk to the Head Teacher.
 Leeds City Council will supply an official in-year transfer request form in these cases.
+If we are over-subscribed, we will consider each situation as an individual case and take into account the needs of the prospective child, balanced against the needs of our current children and our capacity to give high quality provision to all children in the class.
+We always endeavour to accept all new children, but occasionally our evaluation outcome is that we cannot do so.

 We put great emphasis upon getting transition right for children.
 When children first start school we plan visits so that they can meet their new teacher and new classmates.
 We think it is important that plans are amended if needed where children require additional time to adjust - in some cases the transition into school is very personalized.
 Our staff always prepare handover information for the next teacher and this includes learning levels, information about key strengths and areas for development, and friendships.
 Our staff are also given allocated time to ensure that they handover the relevant documents and have time to talk to the next teacher.
 Where children have specific needs, our staff engage with parents before the end of the year, and prepare individual strategies such as transition books with photographs of the next teacher and support staff.
 We ask that families let us know if they have concerns about transition so that we can address them quickly and put into place secure action plans for children.